cinnData/PythonBootcamp/[PY-06] Introduction to Pandas.md

 Out[7]: Index(['b', 'c'], dtype='object')
 ```

-Indexes are useful for combining, filtering and joining data sets.
+Indexes are useful for filtering and joining data sets.
 There are many types of indexes, which allow for specific operations.
 So, do not look at the index as an embarrassment, which is what it seems at first sight, but as a tool for data management.

 ## Pandas data frames